Bootmobile

 The Bootmobile in Freeport, Maine, July 7, 2012.

-The Bootmobile is a boot-shaped automobile made by L.L.Bean to celebrate its centennial in 2012.
+The Bootmobile is a boot-shaped brandmobile made by L.L.Bean to celebrate its centennial in 2012.
 It was introduced on January 17, 2012.

 The Bean Boots that the vehicle is meant to resemble.

 One Bootmobile is a Ford F-250 Super Duty truck made to resemble a Bean Boot.
 The steel and fiberglass construction is 13 ft tall, 20 ft long, and 7 ft wide.
 Another is a customized Chevrolet Silverado.
 A real shoe of comparable proportions would be a size 708.

 There are three Bootmobiles.
 As of 2024, a fourth is being developed for production.